 In September 1991 at Sevastopol the Union of Ukrainian officers was organised with initiative of major V.V.
 Kholoduk, captain-liatenant I.O.
 Tenukha, M.P.
 Guk.
 This union become the initiator and nucleus of organization group of the Navy of Ukraine.
 On 05 April 1992 the edikt of the president of Ukraine about the formation of the Naval Forces was published.
 In Hune the Press Center of the Naval Forces of Ukraine was established.
 The first edition of the newspaper "The Fleet of Ukrain" was created.

+Naval Patrol Ship 112 became the first ship of the Ukrainian Navy and on July 20, 1992, it gallantly sailed from Donuzlav to Odessa.
 On 21 July 1992 the 112th brigade of patrol ship of the Crimea's naval base (the captaine of the ship - S.Nastenko) left the base "Donyslav", and lifted the National Flag of Ukraine and made depth voyage to Odessa.
-On 28 July the spetial purpose ship "Slavutich" solemnly lifted the National Flag of Ukraine.

 The missile cruiser Ukraine was started by the 61 Communards Shipyard in 1984 at the order of the Soviet MoD.
 Since 1992 this vessel was under the order of the Ukrainian MoD.
 According to the administration of the shipyard at least 150 million hryvnas ($1 = about 5 hryvnas) is required for completing the ship.
 Although the ship is 95% complete there is no final decision about its fate.
 Russia and Ukraine discussed the possible joint sale to a third country, or obtaining of the ship by Russia under the schemes of writing off Ukrainian debts.
 However, the Russian navy thinks that it is "not reasonable to obtain a ship of this age of building".
 Possibly "Ukraine" will follow the fate of the aircraft carrier Varyag, which was sold unfinished by Ukraine.